 Abuse of dominance under the Act

-The Act covers within its ambit both exclusionary as well as exploitative abuses and provides a list of prohibited conduct by dominant enterprises, including imposition of unfair or discriminatory conditions on price in purchase or sale (including predatory pricing), limiting or restricting the production of goods, denial of market access, and leveraging market position in one relevant market to enter into another relevant market, shall amount to abuse of dominance.
+The Act covers within its ambit both exclusionary as well as exploitative abuses and provides a list of prohibited conduct by dominant enterprises, including imposition of unfair or discriminatory conditions on price in purchase or sale (such as predatory pricing), limiting or restricting the production of goods, denial of market access and leveraging market position in one relevant market to enter into another relevant market.
 Further, except for the limited defence of ‘meeting competition’ in relation to imposition of unfair and discriminatory prices or conditions, the Act does not provide for any other exemption to an abuse of dominance violation.
 This is in stark contrast to the European Union, where the ‘objective justification’ or ‘efficiencies’ defence has often been held to be a valid defence.
-However, the CCI has recently begun to consider business and commercial justifications, on a case-by-case basis, as a potential defence in such cases.
+However, the CCI has recently begun to consider business and commercial justifications on a case-by-case basis as a potential defence in such cases.

 While determining the abusive conduct of a dominant enterprise or group, a three-step analysis is required to be undertaken:

 - assessment of dominance of such enterprise or group; and

 Unlike other jurisdictions, there is no bright line market share test, and for the determination of dominance under the Act, the CCI may consider the following indicative factors:

 - market share;

 - economic power of the enterprise, including commercial advantages over competitors;

 - vertical integration of the enterprises or sale or service network of such enterprises;

 - dependence of consumers on the enterprise;